U.S warns Cubans away from sea crossings amid protests, but most cross on land

 UNREST ON THE ISLAND

 In Cuba, thousands have joined recent protests in cities across the nation amid frustrations with widespread shortages of basic goods including medicine, power outages, rising prices and a surge in COVID-19 cases.
-Some demonstrators also called for a change in political change.
-The Cuban government has blamed the shortages on U.S. sanctions and says the United States has backed the opposition. read more
+Some demonstrators also called for political change.
+The Cuban government has blamed the shortages on U.S. sanctions and says the United States has backed the opposition.

 It is not yet clear whether the unrest could lead to even more people trying to flee the island.
 Mayorkas said in his press briefing that the United States has not seen an uptick in migration via sea.